LOLdevelopr/gatsby-1/packages/gatsby-cli/README.md

 ### `serve`

-At the root of a Gatsby app run `gatsby serve` to serve the production build of the site
+At the root of a Gatsby app run `$ gatsby serve` to serve the production build of the site

 #### Options